stkwan/stock-primer-ai/README.md

 * Cross-Origin Resource Sharing in order to communicate with frontend hosted on a different domain.
 * JSON Web Token in order to implement authentication.
-* Validation of user input prior to writing data on database.
+* Validation of user input prior to saving data on database.
 * Proper use of environment variables to ensure security of API keys, SECRETS, and database URI string.
 * Calls to [finhubb.io](https://finnhub.io/) Stock API to fetch live stock quotes.